Xarianne/bluwhale/README.md

 The main difference is that the Universal Blue image bases are under their control and might also have an extra few bits (for example Xone support – the Xbox wireless dongle).
 But any changes are not under my control.

 The images I create are fully under my control have everything **I** need.

+If you want to use pinned versions that have software known to work without regressions (at least on my system), then head over to the [releases](https://github.com/Xarianne/bluwhale/releases) page and choose a stable version.
+While those snapshots do work, only the base Fedora packages, i.e. the packages I didn't add, will receive updates.
+Using the **latest** tag above however will allow everything to update and will also include changes I have made to the images.

 ## What is metapac?
 [metapac](https://github.com/ripytide/metapac) is a declarative package manger that works cross distro.
 It aims to simplify installation and tracking of your packages.
 As it supports Flatpak, the aim is to use to declaratively handle them.